 In a statement, the ministry said it “underscored banning the use, sale or circulation of Qatar’s official emblem by commercial stores, as well as its commercial use on electronic platforms, in accordance with Law No. 9 of 2002 with respect to Trademarks, Trade Indications, Trade Names, Geographical Indications, and Industrial Designs and Templates”.

-MoCI said it would intensify inspection campaigns and take the necessary legal measures against anyone who violates laws and the enacting ministerial decisions.
+MoCI said it would intensify inspection campaigns and take the necessary legal measures against anyone who violates laws and enacts ministerial decisions.

 - Guide To Qatar’s New Currency Notes